JackelinDePaz/unemployment/README.md

-# Unemployment (ECON 2080): Spring 2022 Portal
+# Unemployment (ECON 2080): Course Portal

-This repository is the student portal for the Spring 2022 instance of Unemployment (ECON 2080) at [Brown University](https://www.brown.edu).
+This repository is the course portal for the Spring 2022 instance of Unemployment (ECON 2080) at [Brown University](https://www.brown.edu).
 The course is taught by [Pascal Michaillat](https://pascalmichaillat.org/).
 The portal contains the syllabus, provides a discussion forum, and hosts other course resources.

 ## Course webpage